The Ultimate Glossary

 The Balance Sheet shows a company’s Assets, Liabilities and Shareholders’ Equity as of a particular date.
 In other words, it shows what the company owns, owes, and is worth, at a particular point in time.
 Also known as the Statement of Financial Position.

-See also: retained earnings
+See also: cash flow statement, income statement, retained earnings

 Black Swan Event refers to a highly impactful, rare and unexpected event.